-Holy Cross – established in 1941 – is part of the Lutheran Church-Missouri Synod (LCMS).
-We are located in south Minneapolis, nestled along Minnehaha Parkway, and are part of the Minnesota South District-LCMS.
+Holy Cross - established in 1940 - is part of the Evangelical Lutheran Church in America (ELCA).
+We are located in south Minneapolis, nestled along Minnehaha Parkway, and are part of the Minneapolis Area Synod, ELCA.

 We are proud to financially support several ministries outside of Holy Cross, including our synod and district ministries, Community Emergency Service - a food shelf in the Minneapolis Phillips neighborhood, Campus Crusade for Christ - a college campus/student ministry, Trinity First Lutheran School, the Community Involvement Program, and Crest View Senior Community.

-We also host several community groups: Alcoholics Anonymous (AA) meets at 7:00 p.m. on Thursdays and Fridays; Gamblers Anonymous (GA) meets at 7:00 p.m. on Sundays with the GA inter-group meeting at 3:00 p.m.
-Saturdays; International Cesarean Awareness Network (ICAN) meets the second Monday of the month at 7:00 p.m.; Russian Soul meets Tuesday at 7:00 p.m.; Home School Coop meets second and fourth Thursday of the month at 12:30 p.m.; and a craft group meets the first Monday of the month at 6:00 p.m.
+We also host several community groups: Alcoholics Anonymous (AA) groups meet on Thursdays, Fridays, and Saturdays; Gamblers Anonymous (GA) meets on Sundays with the GA inter-group meeting on Saturdays; International Cesarean Awareness Network (ICAN) meets the second Monday of the month; Home School Coop meets the second and fourth Thursday of the month; and a craft group meets the first Monday of the month.

 Holy Cross was founded on April 19, 1940.
 Thirty seven people, representing 185 communicants, to whom Trinity First Lutheran Church had granted release three days earlier, approved the name "Holy Cross Lutheran Church," accepted a constitution, elected officers, and extended a call to Pastor Carl J. Hoffmann.
 The congregation initially worshiped at Miles Standish School.